Long Exposures – Using ND Filters

 - Reduce the visibility of moving objects – For example, removing people from shots in busy thoroughfares.

-There are quite a few brands on the market but beware as you can get some weird effects with some brands and therefore we recommend that you stick with the well-known brands such as Hoya, B+W, Tiffen, Formatt-HiTech, Singh Ray, NiSi , *GOBE, and Lee.
+There are quite a few brands on the market but beware as you can get some weird effects with some brands therefore we recommend that you stick with the well-known brands such as Hoya, B+W, Tiffen, Formatt-HiTech, Singh Ray, NiSi, *URTH , and Lee.
 If you live in Australia you can buy NiSi filters here.
-We haven’t noticed any colour cast on images taken with the ND512 filter, however, the B+W ND110 does have a slight red colour cast but this is easily corrected in post-processing.

-The image above was taken in the Bay of Fires Conservation Area.
-As soon as we saw this image we knew it would be a great shot using the Hoya ND400 filter (9 stop).
+Above: Taken in the Bay of Fires Conservation Area in Tasmania.
+As soon as we saw this image we knew it would be a great shot using the URTH ND1000 filter (10 stop).
 We took several images as the water wasn’t always extending as far into the foreground as we wanted.
-In Photoshop we simply opened the images we wanted to use as layers and using masks we painted through the water in the foreground to give it more blur and making it a better image.
+In Photoshop we simply opened the images we wanted to use as layers and using masks we painted through the water in the foreground to give it more blur and make it a better image.

-If you love extremely long exposures for special effects then try a filter with 13, 15 or even 20 stops reduction in light.
-Gobe Filters produces an extremely good square 13 stop filter (see below) which produces fantastic results (you’ll need a filter holder to use this).
-Visit their site here and add ‘widescenes’ at checkout to receive 15% off all their products.
+If you love extremely long exposures for special effects then try a filter with 15 or even 20 stops reduction in light.
+URTH Filters produce both Square and Circular ND filters up to 10 stops that are suitable for long exposures and produce fantastic results.
+Visit their site here to get a great price on any of their products.

-Coral Coast, Fiji Islands.
-Shot taken with the Gobe ND10000 13stop ND Filter
+Above: Coral Coast, Fiji Islands.
+Taken with the URTH ND1000 Plus+ 10-stop ND Filter

 We have released a free E-book which includes a step-by-step guide to using these filters for long exposures and a handy printable pocket guide to using the filters.